 - Who do you look up to in the tech and web development fields?
 Who in the industry do you follow on social media?

-The following questions will help you uncover if the candidate has the level of technical proficiency needed to successfully fill the role in your business:
+The following web developer interview questions will help you uncover if the candidate has the level of technical proficiency needed to successfully fill the role in your business:

 - Which web development tools do you use?